ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 After the session is established, the peers can exchange data in following ways:

-* A client can create a bidirectional stream using a special indefinite-length HTTP frame that transfers ownership of the stream to Http3Transport.
+* A client can create a bidirectional stream using a special indefinite-length HTTP/3 frame that transfers ownership of the stream to Http3Transport.
 * A server can create a bidirectional stream, which is possible since HTTP/3 does not define any semantics for server-initiated bidirectional streams.
 * Both client and server can create a unidirectional stream using a special